sugoijosephhan/sugoijosephhan.github.io/about.md

 title: About
 ---

-HuiLuvzUrHeart (Han Junhui), male, born in Shanghai in 2006.
+HuiLuvzUrHeart (Junhui "Joseph" Han), male, born in Shanghai in 2006.

 ### Obtained Certificates